SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Pinkie put it in the microwave, checking on it every few seconds, making sure it wasn't burning.

-After it was melted, Pinkie took it out, "pour this into the well you made."
+After it was melted, Pinkie took it out.
+"Pour this into the well you made."

-Rainbow did as told, "now milk and eggs?" she asked.
+Rainbow did as told.
+"Now milk and eggs?" she asked.

 "Yes, one and a quarter cups of milk, and one egg," Pinkie said.

-Rainbow poured in the butter, then measuring out the milk she poured it in too, "how many eggs?
-And how do you crack them?"
+Rainbow poured in the butter, then measuring out the milk she poured it in too.
+"How do you crack them?"

-"One, tap the egg really fast against the edge of the bowl, then bring it over to your mix before peeling the two halves of the shell apart," Pinkie answered.
+"Tap the egg really fast against the edge of the bowl, then bring it over to your mix before peeling the two halves of the shell apart," Pinkie answered.

 Rainbow looked a little nervous picking up the egg.

 *You got this!*

 Rainbow flicked the egg against the rim of the mixing bowl, it cracking in two.
-She quickly brought it to the well and split it apart, bolstering her confidence, "that was easy."
+She quickly brought it to the well and split it apart, bolstering her confidence.
+"That was easy."

 "I knew you could do it!
 Now whisk it until it's smooth," Pinkie said.